-7.6.5.4 Single Key Acknowledge
+7.6.5.5 Single Key Acknowledge

-When this feature is programmed Y (Yes) allows the user to press the ACK Key and display the oldest unacknowledged event in the system.
-Pressing ACK again will acknowledge the event, then display the next oldest unacknowledge event without pressing the arrow keys.
+When this feature is programmed Y (Yes) allows the user to press ACK and display the oldest un-acknowledged event in the system.
+Pressing ACK again will acknowledge the event, then display the next oldest unacknowledge event without pressing the $\triangle$ or $\overline{\ }$ arrow.